ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 Her heart rate has gone down more, but still slightly elevated.<br>
 What would she think if she could see my heart rate like I can see hers?
 It's now or never, remember to breath....<br>
-Prix: "Can I visit you sometime?"<br>
+Prix: "Can I visit your bunk sometime?"<br>

+Why did that sound so awkward?
-Time and moments seemed to stretch, conspiring to make me wait as long as possible —no matter how quick she makes up her mind.
+Time and moments seemed to stretch, conspiring to make me wait as long as possible —no matter how long she took to make up her mind.

 Shemeshea: \*nods\*<br>
 I can't remember the last time I wanted a 'yes' so bad.<br>